IberaSoft/horse-racing/README.md

 ***Race administrator***
 ```
-1- Enter the race duration (in milliseconds e.x.: 5000) and press `Create`
+1- Enter the race duration (in milliseconds e.x.: 5000) and press `Create` button.
 2- Once the players have entered their names, click on `Start Race` button...
 ```
 ***Players***